 I broke up with my boyfriend.
 It was the hardest thing I have ever done in my life, but I could no longer deny that there was indeed something more for me to discover about myself.

 I hate to read, but I had this insatiable hunger for the truth.
 I read Richard Cohen’s book, “Coming Out Straight.”
 I read “Battle for Normality” by Van Den Ardwig.
 I read Nicolosi’s books and countless articles.
 I could not stop seeking out the truth.
 Every book had my story in it.
 I became well versed in father wounds, mother wounds, triadic relationships, defensive detachment, and missing steps in core identity development.
 My homosexuality was just a symptom of profound and deep emotional arrest.
 It was indeed the tip of an iceberg.
-I began therapy with David Matheson through NARTH, and have never looked back since.
+I began therapy with a NARTH therapist, and have never looked back since.